 The Plan allows for transactions with certain parties who may perform services or have fiduciary responsibilities to the Plan, including the Parent Company.
 Certain Plan investments are shares of various mutual funds which are owned and managed by Oppenheimer Funds, who has been designated as the investment manager.
 The Plan invests in common stock of the Parent Company and has the ability to issue loans to participants, which will be secured by the balances in the participants' accounts.
-The Foot Locker Stock Fund primarily consists of cash that is used to facilitate the Trustee in purchasing shares of the Parent Company's common stock.
+The Cash Management Trust primarily consists of a cash account that is used to facilitate the Trustee in purchasing shares of the Parent Company's common stock.
 These transactions qualify as party-in-interest transactions.